seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 ## Conclusions

-In this first part of the tutorial, we have demonstrated how to set up discretized forward wave equations, their associated propagators with at runtime code generation.
+In this first part of the tutorial, we have demonstrated how to set up discretized forward wave equations and their associated propagators with runtime code generation.
 In the following part, we will show how to calculate a valid gradient of the FWI objective using the adjoint state method.
 In part three, we will demonstrate how to set up a complete matrix-free and scalable optimization framework for acoustic FWI.

 ### Installation

 This tutorial and the coming second part are based on Devito version 3.0.3.
-It also require to install the full software with examples, not only the code generation API.
+It requires the installation of the full software with examples, not only the code generation API.
 To install devito

 ```
 	git clone -b v3.1.0 https://github.com/opesci/devito